amirizalrahmat0799/SpringWebApplication/README.md

 # CRUD-and-Restful-Services
-This is web application develop using spring boot and thymeleaf
+This is a basic web application developed using thymeleaf java template engine and spring boot framework for simple crud operation and exposing rest API endpoints for client side.